 School on a Ship

 Settler children were expected to continue their schooling on the ship crossing the ocean in the 1800's.
 If there happened to be a teacher on board, he could be paid a small fee to conduct formal lessons.
 Usually, the families were left to keep up their children's learning.
 The families had packed books for this purpose and time was spent each day reading and writing.
 Diaries and letters were used to keep up writing skills.
 Children also read books of knowledge to learn history and geography, The bible was used to teach children bible stories for moral education.
 Hymn books could be used to practice reading while learning songs to be sung at Sunday services held by a clergyman on board or the Captain of the ship each week.
 The Edinburgh Almanack was a series brought to the new land by settlers.
 Seventeen volumes of this publication were found in the Dalhousie library built in 1829 and stocked by the settlers in the area of Watson's Corners.
 An almanac has information about weather, moon phases and tides.
-Find out what the weather predictions are for 2020 in this year's almanac.
-Today, almanacs are sold with other magazines or can be found online at www.almanac.com Look for information in your region.
+Find out what the weather predictions are for this year in the almanac.
+Today, almanacs are sold with other magazines or can be found online.
+Look for information in your region.
+Almanac on line